Media Access & Application

 Assignment Letter: Upload the assignment letter from the editor or publisher of the accredited outlet/publication requesting the assignment.

-Approval/Denial: Media credentials are approved and denied on a case-by-case basis, at the sole discretion of MX Sports Pro Racing.
-Series personnel may approve or deny media access at any time, for any or no reason, including inappropriate behavior or violation of event rules.
+Approval/Denial: Media credentials are approved and denied on a case-by-case basis, at the sole discretion of MX Sports Pro Racing, Inc. Series personnel may approve or deny media access at any time, for any or no reason, including inappropriate behavior or violation of event rules.
 Upon approval, a confirmation email will be sent along with details on how to obtain the credential.

 Denied applications fail to fulfill a prerequisite for obtaining approval and are thoroughly reviewed.
 All denials are final.